dalibo/emaj/docs/en/setup.rst

 Two configuration parameters may need to be changed in the postgresql.conf file:

   * **max_locks_per_transaction** to manage tables groups with a high number of tables.
 Main E-Maj functions set a lock on each table of a processed tables group.
 If an E-Maj operation fails with a message indicating that all entries of the *shared lock table* have been used, this parameter must be increased.
-Its default value equals 64.
+Its default value equals 128 (as of PostgreSQL 19 and 64 in earlier versions).

   * **max_prepared_transactions**, to use the :doc:`E-Maj parallel rollback client<parallelRollbackClient>`.
 Its default value is 0, blocking the use of this tool.
 Its value must be greater or equal the maximum number of concurrent parallel rollbacks operations.